isaureCdB/ProtNAff/README.md

 - The [example notebook](./example/example.ipynb) helps
 you create a small database and your first fragment library.
-At the end of the notebook, a graph is created to check if the installation is correct, by comparing this graph to the one in the next notebook.
+At the end of the notebook, a graph is creates to check if the installation is correct, by comparing this graph to the one in the next notebook.

 - The [test notebook](./example/test.ipynb) creates the same graph